 16. Community manager

-Being a community manager isn’t quite as simple as it sounds, and although it requires mostly “soft” skills, companies will still need you to deliver results and maintain metrics such as customer retention and average order values in addition to overall satisfaction.
+Being a community manager requires mostly “soft” skills, but big businesses will still need you to deliver results and maintain metrics such as customer retention and overall satisfaction.

 $600-1000 weekly